Advisory Committee

 Sarah Buckley is a strategic leader with over seventeen years of business leadership in social innovation, gender equity, ESG integration and responsible investing.
 Sarah is currently Chief of Staff for Carol Schwartz AO and CEO of the Trawalla Foundation (the private foundation for entrepreneurial businesspeople Carol and Alan Schwartz).
 Sarah has previously been a sought-after sustainability consultant to major Australian companies, led PwC's award-winning Corporate Responsibility team, and held senior roles creating innovative new businesses including PwC's Indigenous Consulting.

-Sarah has played an integral role in leading Pathways to Politics for Women nationally, and in 2021 the Trawalla Foundation and University of Melbourne won the Eve Mahlab AO Genderwise Philanthropy Award for Pathways.
+Sarah has played an integral role in leading Pathways to Politics for Women nationally, and is National Co-Convenore alongside Dr Meredith Martin.
+In 2021 the Trawalla Foundation and University of Melbourne won the Eve Mahlab AO Genderwise Philanthropy Award for Pathways to Politics.
 Overall, the Trawalla Foundation works with exceptional individuals and organisations that have a vision for the future of Australia, and gender equity sits at the heart of this.
 The Foundation adopts a range of levers including funding partnerships, impact investments, and incubating innovative equity initiatives through the Foundation's not-for-profit arm, the Women's Leadership Institute Australia.
 Initiatives are high impact, including the flagship Pathways to Politics Program for Women, WLIA Fellows, and thought leadership such as the Women for Media research series.

 Dr Meredith Martin